-The counseling staff at Boston Conservatory and Berklee here to support students as they define goals, develop strategies for change, realize a greater understanding of self and others, and expand personal potential.
+The counseling staff at Boston Conservatory and Berklee are here to support students as they define goals, develop strategies for change, realize a greater understanding of self and others, and expand personal potential.
 The staff is also available to help students who may be experiencing specific mental health concerns ranging from depression and anxiety, to trauma, sexual assault, substance use concerns, disordered eating, self-injury, suicidality and psychosis.

 Any concern a student has is regarded as important and treated with respect.
 Counselors are sensitive to issues of ethnicity, religion, sexual orientation, gender, physical capacities, and learning differences.